EmelineDy/pivoane/README.md

 __warning__
 You normally do not need to change firmware running in F103 and F476 boards.
 You main work is on the raspberry and jetson side.

+## Quick User Guide
+The dataset anout the AI trainnig is uploaded here : https://www.kaggle.com/datasets/xiaxxx/geicar-pivoane with around 7 000 images and their labels.